finist80/translate_pdf/README.md

 # Prerequisites
 1. Ensure you have Miniconda: https://repo.anaconda.com/miniconda/Miniconda3-py39_4.11.0-Windows-x86_64.exe
 2. Ensure you have vscode: https://code.visualstudio.com/download
+- you may need to install the Jupiter extension in VS code
+- If it says you don’t have it set up – you will need to download git from (https://git-scm.com/) and follow the instructions.
+I just did all the defaults:Git (git-scm.com)

 # Set up repo:
 1. Next to the the name of the repo, 'template', click the more options then "fork":